-DiaSorin offers a complete Mycoplasma line, on both ELISA format an on LIAISON® systems, and a complete Bordetella Pertussis Toxin line on LIAISON® systems.
+DiaSorin offers a complete Mycoplasma line and a complete Bordetella Pertussis Toxin line on LIAISON® systems.

 The LIAISON® Mycoplasma pneumoniae IgG assay uses chemiluminescence immunoassay (CLIA) technology for the semiquantitative determination of specific IgG antibodies to Mycoplasma pneumoniae in human serum or plasma samples.
 The test has to be performed on the LIAISON® analyzer family.